poggit-orphanage/SignPortal/README.md

-SignPortal v1.1.1
+SignPortal
 ==========

+SignPortal is used to create portals to other worlds using signs.

 PocketMine-MP multiworld sign portal
 Supports PocketMine 1.6.2dev
-Stripped down version of previous plugin due to incompleteness of API

 ## Configuration
 No Configuration as of this update